TOSSI-Foundation/oai-nwdaf-ts/README.md

   as it stands and says so, rather than discarding your work.
 * Upstream clones live in `$HOME/oai-src` by default; override with `SRC_DIR`.

-Confirm with `make verify` — it should report that every required image tag is present.
+Confirm with `make verify`: it should report that every required image tag is present.

 * * *